Click below and find questions and answer – og what others have experienced...

 Question:

-I've got some grease stains on my new bright suede jacket.
-Partly on the collar and on one sleeve.
+I've got some grease stains on my new light suede jacket, on the collar and one of the sleeves.
 The jacket can't be washed.

-What can I use to get the stains out?
+What can I use to get rid of the stains?

 L.H.
 Frederikshavn

-Yes, suede grease stains are a little tricky – especially if you haven't impregnated your jacket.
-In that case, you can blame the store where it was purchased, for not telling them how important it is to impregnate a new jacket.
-This could usefully be done with TexCare Waterproofing, which not only protects against rain, but also against fat stains going deeper into the skin, thus becoming unnecessarily more difficult to remove.
+Yeah, grease stains on suede can be a bit tricky – especially if you haven't waterproofed your jacket.
+If that's the case, you could blame the store where you bought it for not telling you how important it is to waterproof a new jacket.
+It would have been a great idea to use TexCare Waterproofing, which not only protects against rain but also prevents grease stains from sinking deeper into the leather, making them unnecessarily difficult to remove.

 The best thing you can do is use TexCare Woolwash.
-Pour a good slush into lukewarm water and make foam with a sponge.
-Take the foam and put on the stain.
-Finally, do not rub, but massage the foam in lightly.
-The reason you only need the foam is that the wetter the suede becomes, the stiffer it gets after it is dry – and foam contains much less water than soapy water.
+Pour a good glug into lukewarm water and create a foam with a sponge.
+Apply the foam to the stain.
+Don't rub, but gently massage the foam in.
+The reason you should only use the foam is that the wetter the suede gets, the stiffer it becomes after it dries – and foam contains much less water than soapy water.

-When the foam has been sitting for a while – it should not dry in – take a clean, soft cloth moistened with a little clean, lukewarm water and wipe the suds.
-Rub with light pressure and ONLY in the same direction as the suede is brushed at the rupee.
+After the foam has been on for a while – don't let it dry! – take a clean, soft cloth dampened with a little clean, lukewarm water and wipe off the soapy foam.
+Rub with light pressure, and ONLY in the same direction as the suede is brushed.

-Let the jacket dry in a not too hot place.
-After it is completely dry, the cleaned place can be rubbed softly again between two hands.
-You can also take a piece of medium-grain sandpaper – grain 60 - 80 and grind the place lightly.
-Also remember to grind in the same direction as the suede was originally brushed in.
-The grinding can help to remove the last of the stain.
+Let the jacket dry in a place that isn't too warm.
+Once it's completely dry, you can gently rub the cleaned area between your hands again.
+You can also use a piece of medium-grit sandpaper – grit 60 – 80 – and lightly sand the area.
+Remember to ONLY sand in the same direction as the suede was originally brushed.
+Sanding can help remove the last of the stain.

 link-buy-cottonwash